PASS/FAIL COURSE EVALUATION POLICY

 - NCAA Division I and II institutions will accept courses that are awarded pass-fail grades to satisfy core-curriculum requirements for student athletes.
 The NCAA will compute a “Satisfactory” grade as the lowest passing grade (D) to determine the Core Course GPA.

-- There may be no changes to the course evaluation method after December 22, 2020.
+- There may be no changes to the course evaluation method after the cutoff dates.